nis-ane/Structure-From-motion/README.md

 -  -s, --stage STAGE:
                         Stage of Project.
 The resources precomputed assumption is based on the stage of project.
 For example if stage is 1 we dont carry out feature detection and matching
 -  -t, --gt GT :         Whether gt is available or not.
 This is used for specifying the camera parameter file.

+# Outputs

+The generated outputs can be found under the respective dataset folder inside the **data** directory.